chetansinghsajwan/notes/git/config.md

 Global Level is specific to each user.
 The configuration file for this level is stored at `~/.gitconfig` or `~/.config/git/config`.

 Local level is specific to each repository.
-The configuration file for this level is stored at `.git/config`
+The configuration file for this level is stored at `.git/config`.

+You can use `git config` to read and write configuration for each level using the flags `--system`, `--global` and `--local`. `--local` is the default flag if no flag is specified.

 ## References